PlasmaPy/PlasmaPy/docs/development/code_guide.rst

 in the documentation.

-Please note that it is necessary to store notebooks with their outputs stripped (use the "Cell -> All Output -> Clear" option).
+Please note that it is necessary to store notebooks with their outputs stripped (use the "Edit -> Clear all" option in JupyterLab and the "Cell -> All Output -> Clear" option in the "classic" Jupyter Notebook).
 This accomplishes two goals:

 1. helps with versioning the notebooks, as binary image data is not stored in the notebook